Here we speak with the Newcastle based trainee solicitor

 What are your day-to-day responsibilities at the firm?

 I started my training with Thompsons in September last year (2020) and as a trainee solicitor, my role is quite broad and varies daily, which means there is always something new for me to learn, as I gain experience in different areas of law and with different teams.
 My first ‘seat’, or placement, was in the specialist asbestos team, which represents people diagnosed with an asbestos-related illness.
 While there, I handed pleural plaques enquiries and dealt with a small number of pleural thickening and asbestosis cases.
 I also assisted my colleagues in complex mesothelioma cases working with them as they liaised with clients, drafted legal documents and instructed medical experts to report on a client’s condition and future prognosis.
-In September 2021, I moved to the clinical negligence department.
+In September 2021, I moved to the medical negligence department.
 My role has included drafting witness statements, reviewing medical records and attending conferences with counsel, (meetings with the barrister and client to discuss the next steps in the case).
 I’m moving next to the team that handles accidents with a value likely to exceed £25,000, or that involve complex issues which occupy the court for more than one day – known as multi track cases.
 Next year on 1 June 2022 I’ll be qualified!

 What do you have planned for the week ahead?